timbrownlondon/timb-advent-of-code/2024/01/README.md

 Monday 9 Dec 2024

-- First try - I submitted 329,622 - response was 'that's too low'
+- First try 329,622 - too low
 - Second try 332,244 - too low
-- Third try 1,590,491 correct
+- Third try 1,590,491 - correct

-I had mis understood the problem assuming it was more difficult than it was.
+I had misunderstood the problem assuming it was more difficult than it was.